danielewood/sierra-wireless-modems/README.md

     + Prevents device from showing up until it has been fully initialized.
 This causes the modem to stealth bypass BIOS whitelists as it will not show up until a few seconds after the BIOS has completed its checks.
 3. Tell the modem to ignore the W_DISABLE pin sent by many laptop's internal M2 slots.
     + `AT!PCOFFEN=2`
+4. Force USB2 mode to enable compatibility with newer M.2 interfaces
+    + `AT!AT!USBSPEED=0`
+    + The EM7455 cannot exceed USB2 interface speeds anyways, there is no performance loss.
-4. Save settings and reboot modem to apply
+5. Save settings and reboot modem to apply
     + `AT!RESET`

 References: